 On the water

 Jump aboard a ferry from Manly or Rose Bay wharf for a front row seat of the fireworks.
-Exclusive tickets are available for the Harbour of Lights Parade, which gives visitors a tour of the harbour and the closest views of the 9pm and midnight fireworks.
-Guests can pack a picnic to enjoy onboard with tickets starting from $150 for adults, $125 for concessions.
+Exclusive tickets are available for the Harbour of Lights Parade, which gives visitors a unique tour of the harbour and the closest views of the 9.00 pm and midnight fireworks.
+Pack a picnic to enjoy onboard with tickets starting from $150 for adults, $125 for concessions.

 Connect online and share your New Year's Eve snaps with us! @rbgsydney #rbgsydney